-In this part of the course we show you how to find articles on a particular topic, within Web of Science.
+On this page we show you how to find articles on a particular topic, within Web of Science.
 Topics covered are:

 These are the default settings in Web of Science: